lxm11r/ServerlessMicroservices/Solutionguide/03-GitHub-Actions-solution.md

   --scopes "/subscriptions/$SUBSCRIPTION_ID/resourceGroups/$RESOURCE_GROUP" `
   --sdk-auth
 ```
-For $SUBSCRIPTION_ID and $RESOURCE_GROUP use your respectable onese.
+For $SUBSCRIPTION_ID and $RESOURCE_GROUP use your respectable ones.
 Copy the JSON output for the next step.

 ## Task 2: Create credentials for Azure